turingschool/curriculum/source/projects/blogger.markdown

 ### Working with the Database

 Rails uses migration files to perform modifications to the database.
 Almost any modification you can make to a DB can be done through a migration.
 The killer feature about Rails migrations is that they're generally database agnostic.
-When developing applications I usually use SQLite3 as we are in this tutorial, but when I deploy to my server it is running PostgreSQL.
+When developing applications developers might use SQLite3 as we are in this tutorial, but in production we'll use PostgreSQL.
 Many others choose MySQL.
 It doesn't matter -- the same migrations will work on all of them!
 This is an example of how Rails takes some of the painful work off your hands.
 You write your migrations once, then run them against almost any database.

 #### Migration?